Wednesday’s Transactions, Writethru | Federal News Network

 PHILADELPHIA UNION — Signed M Paxten Aaronson to a contract starting in January 2021.

-LA GALAXY — Aquired W Yony Gonzalez on loan from S.L.
+LA GALAXY — Acquired W Yony Gonzalez on loan from S.L.
 Benifica in Portugal.

 USL Championship — Suspended M Jahon Rad from Kansas City II, for one game following a red card offense against Saint Louis FC during an Aug.
 15 match.
 Suspended D Caleb Kiner from Portland Timbers 2, for one game following two red card offenses against Reno 1868 FC during an Aug.
 15 match.
 Suspended M Ayoze Perez from Indy Eleven, for one game following red card offense against Pittsburgh Riverhounds SC during an Aug.
 15 match.
 Suspended G Wallis Lapsley, from New York Red Bulls, for one game following a red card offense against Loudoun United FC during an Aug.
 12 match.
 Suspended M Anderson Asiedu from Birmingham Legion FC, for two red card offenses against Charlotte Independence during an Aug.
 12 match.